-To access the map click link: tinyurl.com/cpheritage
+To access the map click here.

-- Yellow Pins are ‘Locally Listed‘ (by one of the five Local Authorities that meet at Crystal Palace),
+- Yellow Pins: are ‘Locally Listed‘ (by one of the five Local Authorities that meet at Crystal Palace),

-- Small dots are: Blue Plaques, Green Plaques, Red Plaques and Black Plaques (shown in grey, and include boundary markers).
+- Dots: are Blue Plaques, Green Plaques and other Plaques (shown in grey, and include boundary markers).
 Web links to their source listing/info pages.

+Please help, and make your suggestions for what’s missing!
+Have you spotted a boundary marker or plaque, or other listed feature not on the map?
+Please contact email@example.com to add others listed/plaques heritage features onto the map (attaching a photo and location details).
 The area has many local heritage and ‘Friends of’ groups, and local reference libraries to help discover the area.
 More detailed information to be provided soon. e.g Norwood Society (click here).
 All the heritage mapping data is being created in standard format to allow sharing with other other groups/uses.